RemeJuan/microCMS/README.md

 `npm install`
 `bower install`

+Setup you mongo DB:
+* Add a new DB called micro-cms
+* Start you mongo DB

 To launch:
-Open Command-Line/Terminal and cd to your local repo and run `node web.js`
+Open Command-Line/Terminal and cd to your local repo and run `node web.js` App will not launch unless you have started your mongo server

 ## Current Resource